numenta/nupic.research/README.md

 Open Research
 ==============

-We have released all our commercial HTM algorithm code to the open source community within NuPIC.
-The NuPIC open source community continues to maintain and improve that regularly (see https://discourse.numenta.org for discussions on that codebase.
-Internally we continue to evolve our theory towards a full blown cortical framework.

-We get a lot of questions about it and we wondered whether it is possible to be even more open about that work.
-Could we release our day to day research code in a public repository?
-Would people get confused?
-Would it slow us down?

-We decided to go ahead and create nupic.research.
+We are dramatically open with our research.
+We even release our day to day research code into this repository.
 It contains experimental algorithm code done internally at Numenta.
-The code includes prototypes and experiments with different algorithm implementations.
+It includes prototypes and experiments with different algorithm implementations.

+Please see this blog entry (link to https://numenta.com/blog/2018/10/22/framework_for_intelligence_commitment_to_open_science/) for a discussion on our commitment to Open Science and Open Research.

+The NuPIC open source community continues to maintain and improve our more stable older algorithms.
+See https://discourse.numenta.org for discussions on that codebase - you can also post your research related questions there.

-Our research ideas are constantly in flux as we tweak and experiment.
-This is all temporary, ever-changing experimental code, which poses some challenges.
+The ideas in this repository are constantly in flux as we tweak and experiment.
 Hence the following DISCLAIMERS:

 What you should understand about this repository